Categories

 vPoints.push_back(Point2(centerX,centerY)); // Add the center point

-// not need to use this feature.
+// do not need to use this feature.

 int myStartIndex(77); // An arbitrary value